whitschrader/LinkCheckerWithAJAX/README.md

 ## Hints

 * To add newly created sites to the page, first find the table element using $('#siteTable'), then use ```.append("<h1>Some HTML</h1>")```
+* Pay attention to the alert dialog.
+Do what it says.

 ## Bonus